generate/generate/docs/features.md

 * Supports middleware that can be run on specific files or template collections, at specific points during the _build cycle_

 * **data**: gathers data from the user's environment to populate "hints" in user prompts and render templates
-* **prompts**: interact with the user, easily create custom prompts to get any data you need.
-Answers to prompts can be used as context for rendering templates, settings options, determining file names, directory structure, and anything else that requires user feedback.
-* **conflict detection**: prompts the user for feedback before overwriting existing files
-* **patient prompts**: ever started generating a project and had to start over?
-No problem! generate saves project-specific answers as "hints", allowing you to start over where you left off.
-* **`ask` helper**: it couldn't be easier to create prompts for data to be used in templates.
-Just do `<%= ask("name") %>` instead of `<%= name %>`.
-See the ["ask" helper docs](docs/ask-helper.md) for more details.
-* **`askInclude` helper**:
-* **install vendor libraries**:  optionally install dependencies, which are automatically detected based on files generated
 * **file system**: methods for interacting with the file system
 * **vinyl**: files and templates are [vinyl][] files
 * **streams**: full support for [gulp][] and [assemble][] plugins